Semi-supervised cross-lingual speech emotion recognition: Results

 \section{Results}

-In this section we describe the results achieved for different configurations.
+In this section the results achieved for different configurations are described.
 In all the experiments we consider English as the first language while the other languages were chosen one at a time as the second language.